ankitects/anki-manual/src/preferences.md

 limit to a non-zero number of minutes, Anki will periodically show you how many cards you’ve managed to study during the prescribed time limit.

+**Mix new cards and reviews**:
+Only shown when the v1/v2 schedulers are enabled.
+This drop-down box controls when new cards are shown: either mixed with, before, or after all reviews.

+### Review

+**Show play buttons on cards with audio**
+Whether a clickable (re)play button will be shown in the review screen for cards with audio.

+**Interrupt current audio when answering**
+Whether a currently playing audio file should be stopped when answering a card.

+**Show remaining card count**
+Disable this option to hide the card count at the bottom of the screen.

+**Show next review time above answer buttons**
+Useful to know how far in the future your cards are being pushed.

+## Editing
+### Editing
+**Paste clipboard images as PNG**
+By default Anki pastes images on the clipboard as JPG files, to save disk space.
+You can use the option to paste as PNG images instead.
+PNG images support transparent backgrounds and are lossless, but they usually result in much larger file sizes.

+**Paste without Shift strips formatting**
+By default, formatting like bold and colors are kept when pasting, unless the <kbd>Shift</kbd> key is held down.
+This option reverses the behaviour.

+**Default deck**
+Controls how note types and decks interact.
+The default of "When adding, default to current deck" means that Anki saves the last-used note type for each deck and selects it again then next time you choose the deck (and, in addition, will start with the current deck selected when choosing Add from anywhere).
+The other option, "Change deck depending on note type," saves the last-used deck for each note type (and opens the add window to the last-used note type when you choose Add).
+This may be more convenient if you always use a single note type for each deck.

+### Browsing
+**Default search text**
+Allows you to customize the starting search text in the browser (eg, to start with "deck:current").

+**Ignore accents in search (slower)**
+When enabled, simple text searches automatically [ignore accents](./searching.md#ignoring-accentscombining-characters).

+### Import/Export
+**Legacy import/export handling**
+If enabled, legacy (pre 2.1.55) import / export code will be used.
+It is recommended to deactivate this option.

-## Syncing/Network
+## Syncing

-The network tab contains options related to syncing with AnkiWeb.
+This tab contains options related to syncing with AnkiWeb.

-- When logged in, the **deauthorize** button will log you out.
+### Synchronisation

+**Synchronize audio and images too**
+When enabled, media will also be synced with Ankiweb.

+**Automatically sync on profile open/close**
+Disable this if you don't want an automatic sync with Ankiweb when opening / closing a [profile](./profiles.md)].

+**Periodically sync media**

+**On next sync, force changes on one direction**
-- When the 'force changes' option is enabled, the next sync will ask you whether you wish to upload or download.
+When this option is enabled, the next sync will ask you whether you wish to upload or download.
 This is useful if you have made some changes accidentally, and wish to overwrite them with an older version that is on AnkiWeb.

+### Ankiweb Account
+When logged in, clicking on Log Out will log you out.

+### Self-hosted sync server
-- For info on the custom sync server option, see [this section](./sync-server.md).
+For info on the custom sync server option, see [this section](./sync-server.md).

 ## Backups
 Please see [this](backups.md#automatic-backups) section of the manual.

+---